sirloins/bitstamp_utils/README.md

 Python code to obtain bitcoin price and volume data from Bitstamp.net via the Bitstamp API

-The _bitCoinTicker class retrieves ticker data (json format) from bitstamp.net and converts it to plain html.
+The _bitcoinTicker class retrieves ticker data (json format) from bitstamp.net and converts it to plain html.

 This script can run as a server-side include (cgi) from your web page.